loloof64/Flutter-Simple-Chess-Board/README.md

 * you can configure the current position,
 * you can configure each side type (e.g : we can drag pieces for white side, but block them for black side if we want to make an external engine move),
 * you can show coordinates and player turn around the board,
-* you use your own widget for processing with promotion piece selection,
+* you define your own widget for processing with promotion piece selection,
 * you can choose the orientation of the board (are Blacks at bottom ?),
 * you can add arrows.

+If you want to implement game logic, you can use the [chess](https://pub.dev/packages/chess) package.

 ## Getting started